 Toy Story Land in Hollywood Studios

-Expect a late spring to early summer opening, with potential soft launches throughout May 2018.
-Toy Story Land is set up as Andy’s backyard play area, complete with a limited quick service counter called Woody’s Lunchbox, serving items from a typical lunchbox and soda floats.
+Opening June 30, 2018, you can expect a potential soft opening ( random openings)sometime in mid June 2018.
+They are currently behind schedule so stay tuned.
+Toy Story Land is set up as Andy’s backyard play area, complete with a limited quick service counter called Woody’s Lunch Box, check out the review, serving items from a typical lunchbox and soda floats.
+See the full Woody’s Lunch Box menu.
 The Slinky Dog Dash rollercoster and the Alien Swirling Saucers will be the main attractions here, so be on the lookout for fast passes to pop up in the My Disney Experience app.

 D23 Destination D in Orlando Florida

 November 16-18, 2018, consider this weekend, which may have been the calm before the storm of the holidays the new “busiest weekend ever”.
 While D23 usually takes place in Anaheim, you can bet that the location of WDW will bring every Florida resident and Annual Pass Holder out to this event, not to mention your die-hard D23 folks.
-It’s Mickey’s 90th Birthday this year and we’re expecting to get updates or see the new ride at the Chinese Theater, Mickey’s Runaway Railway ( formerly the Great Movie Ride) to add to the Mickey magic.
-Panels, presentations, an exhibit from the Disney Archives and the sharing of all new Disney News around the world will be happening this weekend.
+It’s Mickey’s 90th Birthday this year and we’re expecting to get loads of updates.
+The new ride at the Chinese Theater, Mickey’s Runaway Railway ( formerly the Great Movie Ride) may not open until August 2019, but we’re expecting some additional news.
+Panels, presentations, and exhibits from the Disney Archives and the sharing of all new Disney News around the world will be happening this weekend.

 As expected, Epcot will be hosting it’s highly attended festivals throughout this year.
 We love these.
 Read the full lineup of festivals and what we love at Epcot here.
 These are the big ones and while always amazing, aren’t really “new.”
 Again, if you haven’t visited Walt Disney World in the last few years, both the International Festival of the Arts and the International Festival of Holidays are newer festivals to the World Showcase and both worth the trip.